 Spelling variations of this family name include: Doddson, Dodson, Dotson, Doddson, Dodson and others.

 Some of the Dotson family moved to Ireland, but this topic is not covered in this excerpt.
-Another 37 words(3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Dotson Settlers in United States in the 17th Century

 Dotson Settlers in United States in the 20th Century